Getting started with development

 • A Crazyradio 2.0 or Crazyradio PA

-For details on how to install the VM and Crazyradio see Getting started with the Crazyflie 2.X.
+For details on how to set-up the cfclient and the Crazyradio see Getting started with the Crazyflie 2.x.

 Modify the source code